The application period for the Talent Attraction Program has now closed. Be on the lookout for more information regarding potential future rounds.

 Disbursement of Awards

-Graduates selected through the competitive review process will be given a two-year commitment letter totaling $24,000 for student loan repayment.
+Graduates selected through the competitive review process will be given a two-year commitment letter totaling up to $24,000 for student loan repayment.
 Distribution of up to $12,000 will be made annually upon proof of employment and residency for 12 months and verification of civic engagement.
-Recipients who do not live and work in the region for 24 months forfeit the award and must repay the Commission for any funds received.
-TAP recipients may apply for a two-year renewal for an additional $24,000 award if eligibility requirements are met.
+Recipients who do not live and work in the region for 24 months after graduation or award letter, whichever is later, forfeit the award and must repay the Commission for any funds received.
+Award recipients may apply for a two-year renewal for an additional $24,000 award if eligibility requirements are met.